Highlights from the Future Commerce podcast on the retail customer experience feat. TUMI’s Charlie Cole and our own Joseph Ansanelli

 With the rapid pace at which technology has (and continues) to progress, what was once cutting-edge just years ago may no longer be what’s best-in-class in today’s market.

-The Slippery Slope of Customer Data, And Not Focusing On Customer Experience
+The Slippery Slope of Customer Data, And Not Focusing On the Retail Customer Experience

 Customer data (and how to best leverage it) has dominated the conversation in Retail circles for the last decade.
 And companies have undoubtedly made great strides in using customer data to drive higher conversion amongst their customers.